jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 Look, if you need trivial stuff like that to make your job opening look interesting then, sorry to say this, your job **isn't** interesting.

-### We have friday afternoon "borrels"!
+### We have Friday afternoon "borrels"!

 So do 99% of all companies I've seen recently.
-Generally speaking they pale in comparison to the monthly "borrel" at my current job, which has pizza and our own company beer.
+Why Fridays?
+Most people want to go home and start their weekends on Fridays, so attendance will always be an issue.

+My current employer does non-mandatory "borrels" on Thursdays, and only on the first of each month.
+Lots of people show up, and there's pizza (from our own pizza oven) and our own company beer.

+Unless you can somehow top this, your events aren't worth mentioning.

 ## Your company has a sensible approach to agile development